k2view-academy/K2View-Academy/articles/16_deploy_fabric/01_deploy_Fabric_project.md

 - **Deployment of Logical Units**, each LU is deployed separately.

-  - When needed, a deployment can be performed on a specific LU if only that LU has been modified.
+  - When needed, a deployment can be performed on a specific LU only if the LU has been modified.

 - **Deployment of Broadway flows** as part of the LU to which they belong.